 People often confuse it with orbit sander mainly because of the name.
-The main difference is in a base shape, and the way they work/remove material.
-In RO(Random Orbital) sander, the round base vibrates as well as spins what allows for more efficient material removal.
+The main difference is in the base shape and the way they work/remove material.
+In RO(Random Orbital) sander, the round base vibrates as well as spins which allow for more efficient material removal.

-Some of them, like Bosch 1250DEVS, also have a second mode like TURBO MODE, which makes them even more efficient in removing material.
-The sanding effects are comparable with those achieved by belt sanders but more difficult to control makes them suitable mostly for experienced woodworkers.
+Some of them, like Bosch 1250DEVS, also have a second mode, like TURBO MODE, which makes them even more efficient in removing material.
+The sanding effects are comparable with those achieved by belt sanders but more difficult to control, making them suitable mostly for experienced woodworkers.

 What to Look for in a Random Orbital Sander?